 Leonardo Olive Oil comes in three kinds.

 Pomace Olive Oil – Olive Pomace Oil is the main cooking grade oil.
-It is a light oil with neutral taste and flavour
+It is a light oil with neutral taste and flavour.
+Personally not my favourite though.

 Olive Oil Extra Light – Olive Oil Extra Light is a naturally refined oil infused with Extra Virgin Olive Oil.
 Olive Oil-Extra Light is intermediate grade oil with mild aroma and flavour.
 This is the oil I mostly use for my Indian style cooking.